2009-Nissan-Cube/About-This-Hack/README.md

 In the app, there are four tabs on a tab bar at the top of the window, and each one visually presents some information about your system.

 The Overview tab presents standard system specifications, such as computer model, OS, processor, etc. The app also shows the Clover or OpenCore bootloader version, if applicable.
+There is also a tooltip if you hover over your GPU(s) and your bootloader, as the text can often extend beyond the window's size.

 <img width="692" alt="M2 Pro Macbook Pro 14 Ventura" src="https://github.com/0xCUB3/About-This-Hack/assets/94565160/abd5906e-3f51-49a0-a75a-23f4ffad022b">